PhysiCell-Tools/python-loader/man/docstring/mcdsts.plot_contour.md

                 the smaller one, if the coordinate lies on a saddle point.

-            extrema: tuple of two floats; default is None default takes min and max from data.
+            extrema: tuple of two floats; default is None default takes min and max from data, from the whole time series.

             alpha: floating point number; default is 1 alpha channel transparency value